☀️Best Sun Protection & Sunscreen For Doing Lawn Care

 For example, a 30 SPF sunscreen reduces 2 hours of sun exposure to the equivalent of 4 minutes of unprotected sun, while a 50 SPF drops it only to 2.4 minutes, a negligible difference considering the unhealthy additives to achieve the higher rating.

 Also, look for the words “Broad Spectrum” — this helps make sure you’re protecting yourself from UVA rays (as well as UVB rays).
-Make sure it contains NO petrochemicals, and that it either uses only non-nano zinc oxide as an active ingredient (at least 20%, but 25% is best) and that it contains no more than 5% titanium dioxide.
+Make sure it contains NO petrochemicals, that it uses only non-nano zinc oxide as an active ingredient (at least 20%, but 25% is best), and that it contains no more than 5% titanium dioxide.

 Avoid sunscreens with bug repellent